MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-setup-general.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **FA Reclass.
 Journal Templates**, and then choose the related link.
 2. Select the relevant journal template, and then choose the **Batches** action.
-3. In the **FA Reclass.
+3. On the **FA Reclass.
 Journal Batches** page, fill in the fields as necessary.

 ## To set up fixed asset class codes
 Fixed asset class codes can be used to group fixed assets, for example, in tangible and intangible assets.